Alexander Medina: Internacional

 On 27 December 2021, Medina was appointed manager of Campeonato Brasileiro Série A side Internacional on a one-year contract.
 He was sacked the following 15 April, after a 1–1 draw with Paraguayan side Guaireña.

 Vélez Sarsfield

 On 24 May 2022, Medina agreed to become the manager of Vélez Sarsfield, returning to Argentina after nearly six months.
 He left the club on a mutual agreement the following 26 February.

+Granada

+On 27 November 2023, Medina replaced Paco López at the helm of La Liga side Granada.
+He was dismissed on 19 March 2024, after winning one of his 14 games in charge.